byte4RR4Y/rock4se-image-builder/README.md

     - Updated the gui
     - Compile and install latest Kernel !!!
 At the moment it's 6.8.0-rc6 (2024-02-29)
     - Added a kernelupdater.sh script to the boot folder of the builds
-    - Removed QEMU because it does not work with rockchip kernels
+    - Removed runqemu-desktop.sh because it does not work with rockchip kernels
 #####################################################################################
 # This script builds SD-Card images for Radxa Rock 4 SE as it follows:
     - Building the root-filesystem inside a docker container.